Asbestos on Navy Ships

 Cancer has serious physical and financial consequences.
 The Lung Cancer Group team is here to help you better understand these cancers and pursue compensation, so you can access the treatments you need.

-If you qualify, we can help you and your family members:
+We can help you and your family members:

 - Determine if asbestos on Navy ships caused your cancer